SpaceDandy15/atlas-low_level_programming/singly_linked_lists/README.md

 0-print_list.c is a function that prints all the elements of a list_t list. lists.h is the header file that has the prototypes for each function and definition of the list_struct.
+1-list_len.c is a function that returns the number of elments in a linked list_t  list.